Campus Improvement Plan

 Strategy's Expected Result/Impact: Students will understand the PRIDE expectations and align behaviors for a safe, learning environment.

-Staff Responsible for Monitoring: All BHE staff
+Staff Responsible for Monitoring: All BHE Staff

 Strategy 2: Counselor will implement proactive behavior lessons in classrooms to address campus expectations, as well as any identified classroom or grade level specific needs.